Anger, fear linger after Myanmar communal clashes

-BYAING PHYU, Myanmar Deep-seated anger and fear smolder between Rohingya Muslims and ethnic Rakhine Buddhists in the aftermath of the worst sectarian clashes in Myanmar in years, raising concerns that a fragile peace may not last long.

-Violence has largely subsided in northwestern Rakhine state, leaving reformist President Thein Sein with the difficult task of averting another round of mob attacks that have left dozens dead and tens of thousands homeless.
+Violence has largely subsided in the villages and capital of northwestern Rakhine state, leaving reformist President Thein Sein with the difficult task of averting another round of mob attacks that have left dozens dead and tens of thousands homeless.

-"The government should separate Rakhines and Rohingyas because we can no longer live together," Than Mya, a 30-year-old mother of five who lost her husband, told Reuters on Saturday at a camp for displaced villagers in Rakhine's capital, Sittwe.
+"The government should separate Rakhines and Rohingyas because we can no longer live together," Than Mya, a 30-year-old mother of five who lost her husband, told Reuters at a camp for displaced villagers in Rakhine's capital Sittwe.

 "My husband was at the front when the fighting started.
 I didn't see him die," she said, while kneeling on the ground with a huge statue of Buddha behind her.

-More than 200 people remained missing from the Muslim town of Maungdaw, where the unrest first started eight days ago, said an official recording casualties for the government, requesting anonymity because he was not authorized to speak to the media.

-What started the rampage of rock-hurling, arson and machete attacks is unclear and the subject of heated debate in Myanmar, where there is entrenched, long-standing animosity towards the stateless Rohingyas, of whom there are an estimated 800,000, most living in abject conditions.
+What started the rampage of rock-hurling, arson and machete attacks eight days ago is unclear and the subject of heated debate in Myanmar, where there is entrenched, long-standing animosity felt towards the stateless Rohingyas, of whom there are an estimated 800,000, most living in abject conditions.

-Relations between Buddhist Rakhines and the Rohingyas, who are recognized by neither Myanmar nor neighboring Bangladesh, have always been uneasy and tension flared last month after the gang rape and murder of a Buddhist woman that was blamed on Muslims.
-That led to the killing of 10 Muslims in reprisal on June 3 by a Buddhist mob.

-The 15-month-old government has made peace and unity in what is one of Asia's most ethnically and religiously diverse nations a central part of a reform agenda it says is "irreversible".
+The new government has made peace and unity in what is one of Asia's most ethnically and religiously diverse nations a central part of a reform agenda it says is "irreversible".
+It has already struck ceasefires with more than 10 ethnic minority rebel groups after decades of hostilities.

-The quasi-civilian administration is being urged by rights groups and Western countries to treat the Rohingyas fairly and humanely, but anything more than that, such as granting them citizenship, risks angering many Burmese, who sees the Rohingya issue as one of national sovereignty.
+Thein Sein's quasi-civilian administration is being urged by rights groups and Western countries to treat the Rohingyas fairly and humanely, but anything more than that, such as granting them citizenship, risks angering the broader population which sees the Rohingya issue as one of national sovereignty.

 Food aid was slowly trickling in to the dozens of camps, mainly monasteries and schools, housing more than 30,000 displaced Rohingyas and Rakhines.